mbloechl05/vrf-dep/README.md

 This gitLab-repro contains analysis codes for the project 'Vascular risk factors and trajectories of depressed mood'.

 Data from the English Longitudinal Study of Ageing (ELSA) was analysed.
+All data to run the analyses can be downloaded [here](https://beta.ukdataservice.ac.uk/datacatalogue/series/series?id=200011).

 The analysis code is split into different subscripts: